Written by Edith Updike Thursday, 26 December 2013 00:00

 “It’s one of the worst years ever,” he says.
 “I just don’t get it; I don’t get what’s going on.”

 The hard times are being felt even by animals.
 “Adoptions are significantly down because people can’t afford a dog, and surrenders significantly up,” says Bob Sowers, a detective at the SPCA, where staff and volunteers have been dipping into their own pockets to meet the shortfall.
-He says that donations this year have been “a lot less.”
+He says donations this year have been “a lot less.”
 “These animals are in desperate need of a home this year.”

 Timothy Jaccard, founder of AMT Children of Hope Foundation in Mineola, confirms that AMT has seen a dip in donations, too.
 “The elections and political arena this year lessened donations,” he says.
 “A lot of political parties were soliciting for money.”